sagemath/sagewiki_to_gh-2022-10-10/padics/AdditionalFunctions.md

  * ''Background'' --
  * ''Contributors'' -- Mitchell Owen
  * ''Progress'' -- Artin-Hasse mostly done, gamma function in progress
- * ''Related Tickets'' --
+ * ''Related Tickets'' -- 12560

 == Discussion ==

 == Tasks ==

+implement Artin-Hasse exponential: patch submitted needs doctests that verify that it ''is'' the AHE implemented an argument m that gives you exp(x+...+x^(p^m)/p^m) locally; need to add to patch should add normalization to extend to closed unit disc

-implement Artin-Hasse exponential: patch submitted implement p-adic gamma function: needs speed-ups
+implement p-adic gamma function: speed-ups finished; need to fix segfaults need to do speed tests and comparisons with MAGMA/PARI implementations